 A healthy diet contains all the vital vitamins and minerals, and the most important mineral for teeth is fluoride – especially for kids.
 Between the ages of 6 months and 16 years old, both the primary and the permanent teeth come in, therefore adequate fluoride is critical.

 Don’t forget, however, that too much fluoride is dangerous.
-Dr. Natalie Goodman can advise you on the precise dosage of fluoride for your child, taking into account whether your municipal water is fluoridated.
+Dr. Jessfor Baugh can advise you on the precise dosage of fluoride for your child, taking into account whether your municipal water is fluoridated.

 Even though adults’ teeth have already formed, fluoride aids in remineralizing weakened enamel to a degree.
 This dynamic mineral is applied to teeth during extensive dental cleanings at The Lewisville Dentist and daily with fluoride toothpaste.